Boxenite/Project-Files/README.md

 Problem: Configuration work is a hassle and small differences create large problems.
 Sharing configuration takes work that should be already built into your minimal workflow.
 Why can't I pull any repo and start working on it immediately without having to configure my machine?
-I could use things like vagrant, but why isn't this shit just happening automagically?
+I could use things like vagrant, but why isn't this shit just happening automagically? but then my database doesn't have any data in it.
 The sharing mechanism needs to already do the dirty work and live natively inside my workflow